aigovernance/aigovernance.github.io/_pages/call.md

 We look forward to your submissions and to seeing you at the workshop.
 If you have any questions, please feel free to contact the organizing committee.

-The submission website is on **[OpenReview](https://openreview.net/group?id=ijcai.org/IJCAI/2024/Workshop/AIGOV)**.
-Camera-ready versions are due by **June 20, 2024**, and will be posted on the workshop website.
+The submission website is on **[OpenReview]()**.
+Camera-ready versions will be posted on the workshop website.

 # Camera-Ready and Proceeding Instructions

 To streamline the publication process, we have implemented a two-step approach for camera-ready publications.

 Firstly, all accepted papers are hosted on our website via OpenReview during the conference period.
 To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the IJCAI format.
-The deadline for uploading this version to OpenReview is **June 20, 2024**.
+The deadline for uploading this version to OpenReview is **TBA**.

 Secondly, we are publishing the accepted and invited papers in a post-conference proceeding.
 Please follow the instructions as in the email sent to you later.

-The deadline for the proceeding submission is **Oct 25, 2024**.
+The deadline for the proceeding submission is **TBA**.

 # Questions?

-Contact us at bl2681@columbia.edu.
+Contact us at blin@law.harvard.edu.